stalexan/gomarkwiki/README.md

-We can generate all three wikis in one pass, clean any files from the dest directories that don't have corresponding files in their source directory, and remain running to watch for changes and regenerate dest files with:
+We can generate all three wikis in one pass, clean any files from the dest directories that don't have corresponding files in their source directory, and remain running to watch for changes and regenerate destination files with:

 ```
 gomarkwiki -clean -watch -wikis /etc/gomarkwiki/wikis.csv
 ```

-# Installation
+## Installation

 Gomarkwiki can be installed by either building from source, or downloading a prebuilt binary.

-## From Source
+### From Source

 Gomarkwiki is written in the Go programming language and you need at least Go version 1.20.
 To build gomarkwiki from source, execute the following steps: